-Our Board currently consists of eight members, divided into three classes as follows:
+Our Board currently consists of nine members, divided into three classes as follows:

-- Class I is comprised of June Lee, Walter Ogier, and Steven Perrin, each with a term ending at the 2024 annual meeting of stockholders.; - Class II is comprised of Keith A. Katkin and John S. McBride, each with a term ending at the 2025 annual meeting; of stockholders; - Class III is comprised of David-Alexandre C. Gros, Gary A. Lyons and Jan Hillson, each with a term ending at the Annual Meeting.
+- Class I is comprised of Steven Perrin, Ph.D., Walter Ogier and June Lee, M.D., each with a term ending at the annual meeting of stockholders; - Class II is comprised of Keith A. Katkin, John S. McBride and Allan Kirk, M.D., Ph.D., FACS, each with a term ending at the 2025 annual meeting of stockholders; - Class III is comprised of David-Alexandre C. Gros, M.D., Jan Hillson, M.D., and James Robinson each with a term ending at the 2026 annual meeting of stockholders.

 At each annual meeting of stockholders, directors are elected for a full term of three years to succeed those directors whose terms are expiring.
-Our Board, on the recommendation of our nominating and corporate governance committee, has nominated David-Alexandre C. Gros and Jan Hillson for election as Class III directors, each with a term ending at the 2026 annual meeting of stockholders.
-Dr. Gros has been a member of the Board and Chief Executive Officer since September 2020.
-Dr. Hillson has been a member of our Board since July 2021 and currently serves on our science and technology committee.
+Our Board, on the recommendation of our nominating and corporate governance committee, has nominated Steven Perrin and June Lee for election as Class I directors, with a term ending at the 2027 annual meeting of stockholders.
+Dr. Perrin has been a member of the Board and Chief Scientific Officer since September 2020, and Dr. Lee has served as a member of our Board since December 2020 and currently serves on our compensation committee, nomination and corporate governance committee and Chair of our science and technology committee.
+Drs.
+Perrin and Lee were both previously elected to our Board at the 2021 annual meeting of stockholders.
 For additional information regarding our director nominees and continuing directors, see "Board of Directors and Corporate Governance" above.
-Gary A. Lyons, a current Class III director, is retiring from the Board immediately prior to the Annual Meeting and will not be standing for election.
-The Board does not currently intend to fill the vacancy resulting from Mr. Lyon's retirement from the Board, and intends to decrease the size of the Board to seven directors following the Annual Meeting.
-As a result, stockholders may not vote for more than two nominees for election as Class III directors at the Annual Meeting.
+The term of office of Walter Ogier, a current Class I director, will end at the Annual Meeting and, accordingly, Mr. Ogier will be retiring from the Board at such time.
+The Board intends to decrease the size of the Board to eight directors as of the Annual Meeting.
+As a result, stockholders may not vote for more than two nominees for election as Class I directors at the Annual Meeting.

-Unless otherwise instructed in the proxy, all proxies will be voted "FOR" the election of each of the Class III nominees identified above to a three-year term ending at the 2026 annual meeting of stockholders, each such nominee to hold office until their respective successor has been duly elected and qualified.
-Each of the nominees has indicated a willingness to continue to serve as director, if elected.
-In the event that any nominee should be unable or unwilling for good cause to serve if elected, discretionary authority is reserved for the named proxy holders to vote for a substitute nominee, or to reduce the number of directors on our Board.
-We do not expect that any of the nominees will be unable or unwilling for good cause to serve if elected.
+Unless otherwise instructed in the proxy, all proxies will be voted "FOR" the election of Steven Perrin, Ph.D. and June Lee, M.D. to a three-year term ending at the 2027 annual meeting of stockholders, to hold office until their respective successors have been duly elected and qualified, or until their earlier death, resignation or removal.
+Each nominee has indicated a willingness to continue to serve as director, if elected.
+In the event that a nominee should be unable or unwilling for good cause to serve if elected, discretionary authority is reserved for the named proxy holders to vote for a substitute nominee, or to reduce the number of directors on our Board.
+We do not expect that any of the nominees will be unable or unwilling for good cause to serve if elected